Sunlit Ibiza beach in April with clear skies and calm waves

 8. Set Sail with La Ruta de la Sal

 If you’re captivated by the sea, you’re in for a treat with La Ruta de la Sal regatta.
 This prestigious sailing event takes place during Semana Santa and draws sailors from across the globe.
-The race kicks off on the mainland and culminates in Ibiza’s turquoise waters, offering both participants and spectators a spectacular maritime show.
+The race kicks off on the mainland and takes place in Ibiza’s turquoise waters, offering both participants and spectators a spectacular maritime show.

 9. Explore Ibiza’s Vineyards

 Springtime in Ibiza isn’t just about blooming flowers; it’s also prime time to explore the island’s vineyards.
-Many local wineries offer guided tours where you can learn about Ibiza’s winemaking traditions while tasting a variety of reds, whites, and rosés.
-Pair your wine with delicious tapas made from fresh, local ingredients—it’s an indulgent way to spend a sunny afternoon.
-As you sip and savour, the rolling green hills and fragrant breezes create a postcard-perfect setting that’s quintessentially Mediterranean.
-Whether you’re a wine aficionado or just in it for the experience, Ibiza’s vineyards provide a taste of the island’s rich culinary heritage.
+Many local wineries and organic farms offer guided tours where you can learn about Ibiza’s winemaking traditions and you can taste a variety of reds, whites, and rosés.

-10. Reconnect with Nature on Scenic Trails
+10. Hike on Scenic Trails

 11. Cheer on Mountain Bikers